ddev/ddev/docs/index.md

 17. `sudo apt-get update && sudo apt-get install -y xdg-utils` to install the xdg-utils package that allows `ddev launch` to work.

 That's it!
 You have now installed DDEV on WSL2.
 If you're using WSL2 for DDEV (recommended), remember to run all `ddev` commands inside the WSL2 distro.
+Follow the instructions in `Linux, macOS and Windows WSL2 (install script)` above.
 **Make sure you put your projects in the Linux filesystem (e.g. /home/<your_username>), not in the Windows filesystem (/mnt/c), because you'll get vastly superior performance on the Linux filesystem.**

 Note that mutagen-enabled or nfs-mount-enabled (and running NFS) are not required on WSL2 because it's so fast even without these options.

 ### Windows (traditional/legacy)

-DDEV does work fine on the Windows side, although it's quite a bit slower by default, but good results have been reported by users who enabled mutagen, `ddev config global --mutagen-enabled`.
+DDEV does work fine on the Windows side, although it's quite a bit slower than WSL2 by default, but good results have been reported by users who enabled mutagen, `ddev config global --mutagen-enabled`.

 * If you use [chocolatey](https://chocolatey.org/) (recommended), then you can just `choco install ddev git` from an administrative shell.
 Upgrades are just `ddev poweroff && choco upgrade ddev`.
 * A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
 Open a new git-bash or PowerShell or cmd window and start using ddev.